Reimagination (recreation) of a failed attempt to create gap closure with veneers.

 Reimagination (recreation) of a failed attempt to create gap closure with composite veneers.

-Presentation on first visit.
-Attractive young female patient originally had a large gap between two upper central incisors.
+Young female patient originally had a large gap between two upper central incisors.
 Gaps were closed by another dentist using poor materials and a general lack of attention to details and finishing.

 Composite 3D smile design to show potential achievable results.